-Telford & Wrekin Virtual School has an ambitious three-year plan that all education establishments are accredited through the Attachment Research Community (ARC).
-They have purchased membership for all Telford & Wrekin schools.
+Telford & Wrekin Virtual School had an ambitious three-year plan that all education establishments are accredited through the Attachment Research Community (ARC).
+We are pleased the report that by the end of academic year 2025, all schools are now trained in relational practice level 1 and all our schools are on a journey of development.
+We all have several schools which are leading ARC hubs.
+We continue to purchase ARC membership for all Telford & Wrekin schools.
 Schools need to:

-- Complete the online SEF self-evaluation framework document. - Generate an action plan. - Meet with the VSH/VST case worker to discuss how this can be achieved. - Attend the training offer. - Compile evidence file and submit to VSH for sign off. - Become a leading school as Attachment and Trauma Informed, share evidence of good practice with other education establishments. - Participate in research projects to further support CIC and raise aspirations.
+- Complete the online SEF self-evaluation framework document. - Generate an action plan. - Meet with the VSH/VST case worker to discuss how this can be achieved. - Attend the training offer. - Compile an evidence file and submit to VSH for sign off.

+- Become a leading school as Attachment and Trauma Informed, share evidence of good practice with other education establishments. - Participate in research projects to further support CIC and raise aspirations.